-It might only have a few million subscribers compared to Spotify's staggering 180+ million members, but Tidal styles itself as the hi-fi fan’s music streaming service and offers up tons of CD-quality ‘lossless’ and beyond-CD-quality ‘hi-res’ streams, the latter of which it labels Tidal Masters.
-Historically, high-quality audio has often been difficult or cumbersome to transmit wirelessly.
+It might only have a few million subscribers compared to Spotify's staggering 180+ million members, but Tidal styles itself as the hi-fi fan’s music streaming service by offering tons of ‘lossless’ (CD-quality) and ‘hi-res’ (beyond-CD-quality) streams.

-But how does Tidal Connect actually work?
+So how does Tidal Connect work exactly?
 What devices support it?
 And do you have to set it up?

-An alternative way to check whether a recieving device supports Tidal Connect is to open the Tidal app on your phone, tablet or computer, and ensure it is is connected to the same wi-fi network as the device you’re trying to stream to.
-If it supports Tidal Connect, you’ll be able to see and select it much the same way you would choose a Bluetooth or AirPlay device with Tidal (more on this below).
+An alternative way to check whether a device supports Tidal Connect is to open the Tidal app on your phone, tablet or computer, and ensure it is connected to the same wi-fi network as the device you’re trying to stream to.
+If it supports Tidal Connect, you’ll be able to see and select it much the same way you would choose a Bluetooth or AirPlay device on the Tidal app (more on this below).

 How to set up Tidal Connect

-First, download the latest version of the Tidal app onto your phone, tablet, or computer.
-Once installed and you’ve signed into your Tidal account, make sure both your device with the Tidal app as well as whatever you’re trying to stream to are connected to the same wi-fi network.
+First, download the latest version of the Tidal app onto your phone, tablet or computer.
+Once installed and you’ve signed into your Tidal account, make sure both your source device with the Tidal app and the device you’re trying to stream to are connected to the same wi-fi network.

-Then, open up the Tidal app, and play a song.
-On desktop, select the speaker icon at the bottom-right of your screen, while on iOS or Android, tap the speaker icon at the top-right corner of the ‘Now Playing’ screen.
-From here, your Tidal Connect-enabled devices will appear.
+Then, open up the Tidal app and play a song.
+On desktop, select the speaker icon at the bottom-right of your screen; on iOS or Android, tap the speaker icon at the top-right corner of the ‘Now Playing’ screen.
+From here, your Tidal Connect-enabled devices (labelled as such, beneath their name) will appear.
 Simply select one and your music will begin playing on your chosen device.

 Regardless of what device you’re using the Tidal app on, once connected with Tidal Connect, you’ll have a truly hands-free experience.
 If you’re streaming from your phone, even if you get a phone call or need to quickly watch a video, your music won’t be interrupted.
 From the Tidal app, feel free to browse around, play, pause, skip, and shuffle to your heart’s content.

 There are, however, a few limitations to Tidal Connect.
-Naturally, you won’t be able to use Tidal Connect when you’re away from home, as you’ll need to be on the same wi-fi network, and in the same vein, you can’t use Tidal Connect to play your offline Tidal content.
+Naturally, you won’t be able to use Tidal Connect when you’re away from home, as you’ll need to be on the same wi-fi network.
+In the same vein, you can’t use Tidal Connect to play your offline Tidal content.

-How is Tidal Connect different from Bluetooth or AirPlay?
+Is Tidal Connect better than Bluetooth or AirPlay?

-Plus, on mobile, when using Tidal Connect you’ll save battery power over using Bluetooth or AirPlay without having to actually stream anything from your phone or tablet.
-You only need the Tidal app for choosing tracks and controlling music playback, none of which require all that much power.
+You’ll save battery power on your phone/tablet by using Tidal Connect over Bluetooth or AirPlay, too, as you aren't actually using it to stream.
+You only need the Tidal app open to choose tracks and control music playback, none of which require all that much power.

 In terms of ease of use, though, Tidal Connect works a lot like Bluetooth and AirPlay.
 Simply open up the Tidal app, and where you’re given options for Bluetooth and AirPlay devices, you’ll see your Tidal Connect-enabled devices pop up, too.
 Just like other wireless audio streaming technologies, actually using Tidal Connect to play music only requires a couple of clicks or taps.